Single transferable vote: Transfers of surplus votes

 The basic formula for how to transfer surplus votes when there are more transferable votes than the surplus to be transferred is:

-This can produce fractional votes, which are handled differently under different counting methods.
+STV variants may transfer whole votes or fractional votes.

-In addition, not considering later preferences when transferring votes may influence later transfers and are thought of as being random, so instead some places use systems that break down the elected candidate's votes into many separate piles separating the various combinations of marked preferences on the ballots.
+Transferring votes without considering later preferences may influence later transfers and such systems are sometimes thought of as being random.
+To address this at the cost of introducing complication, in some STV systems the elected candidate's votes are sorted out into many separate piles, separating the various combinations of marked preferences on the ballots and then a requisite number is transferred from each pile, or the same effect is achieved by transferring part of each vote at a transfer value rate.
+Either way, the vote is transferred in the form of the ballot paper, carrying its own back-up preferences with it for possible later use.
+This is the Gregory method.

-In some STV variants, such as those used in the Republic of Ireland (except Senate elections), Malta, and elsewhere, merely the next preference is examined.
-Votes are transferred as whole votes.
-Any randomness may arise from the later preferences, if any, that may have to be used later.
-But choosing the votes at random from the pile means that each transfer should be mixed and likely closely resembles the composition of the entire pile.

-The Gregory method (also known as Newland–Britain or Senatorial rules) eliminates randomness by examining all the preferences marked on ballots, the later preferences dictate how later transfers, if any, will go.
-They transfer votes as fractions of votes.
-Gregory is in use in Northern Ireland, the Republic of Ireland (Senate elections) and in Australia.
-Both Gregory and earlier methods have the problem that in some circumstances they do not treat all votes equally.
-For this reason Meek's method, Warren's method and the Wright system have been invented.
-As well, there are variants named the inclusive Gregory method (IGM) and the weighted inclusive Gregory method (WIGM).
+The Gregory method (also known as Newland–Britain or Senatorial rules) eliminates randomness by examining all the preferences marked on the last parcel of ballots received by the elected candidate.
+The later preferences dictate how later transfers, if any, will go.
+Votes are transferred as fractions of votes.
+Gregory is in use in Northern Ireland, the Republic of Ireland (Senate elections) and in some electoral systems used in Australia.

+Variants exist under the names inclusive Gregory method (IGM) and the weighted inclusive Gregory method (WIGM).
+WIGM is used in the Scottish local government elections.
+Unlike the ordinary Gregory method, these systems look at secondary preferences on all the votes held by the elected candidate, not just the votes that make up the last parcel of votes received.

+Both Gregory and earlier methods have the problem that, in some circumstances, they do not treat all votes equally.
+For this reason, Meek's method, Warren's method and the Wright system were invented.

-Meek in 1969 was the first to realize that computers make it possible to count votes in way that is conceptually simpler and closer to the original concept of STV.
+Meek, in 1969, was the first to realize that computers make it possible to count votes in a way that is conceptually simpler and closer to the original concept of STV.
 One advantage of Meek's method is that the quota is adjusted at each stage of counting when the number of votes decreases because some become non-transferable.
-Meek also considered a variant on his system which allows for equal preferences to be expressed.
+Meek also considered a variant of his system which allows for equal preferences to be expressed.
 This has subsequently (since 1998) been used by the John Muir Trust for electing its trustees.